Published: 14/05/2019 by Ross Chesterfield

-Take green for example, Millennials are more likely than older generations to most associate the colour with energy (33 percent vs. 24 percent of Gen Xers2 and boomers).
-Baby boomers are more likely than millennials to associate green with calmness (26 percent vs. 20 percent).
+Take green, for example, Millennials are more likely than older generations to most associate the colour with energy (33 % vs. 24 % of Gen Xers2 and boomers).
+Baby boomers are more likely than millennials to associate green with calmness (26 % vs. 20 %).

-Yellow, a colour commonly associated with eliciting optimistic emotions, in fact evokes differing emotional responses in women and men, with the latter more than twice as likely to associate the colour with weakness (35 percent to 17 percent).
+Yellow, a colour commonly associated with eliciting optimistic emotions, in fact, evokes differing emotional responses in women and men, with the latter more than twice as likely to associate the colour with weakness (35 % to 17 %).

 So, what can we learn from this research?
 Firstly, company branding is not a one-off activity, it should be seen as a continuous evolutionary process ensuring a company’s brand grows with and remains relevant to its target market.